whyvez/auth0-angular/README.md

 })
 ````

-**If you don't set any success or failure callback and you don't set username and pasword as options**, redirect mode will be used, which means the Angular page is reloaded.
+**If you don't set any success or failure callback and you don't set username and password as options**, redirect mode will be used, which means the Angular page is reloaded.
 You'll need to use `events` to handle the login success and failure:

 ````js
 // app.js